openzfs/openzfs-docs/docs/Getting Started/NixOS/Root on ZFS/2-system-installation.rst

    If not using a multi-disk setup, remove ``mirror``.

 #.
-This section implements dataset layout as described in `overview <1-preparation.html>`__.

 Create root system container:

    - Unencrypted::